SteveLauC/Notes/database/CMU15-445-2021-fall/lecture3.md

    don't mix the different types of data within a page(i.e if one page contains a tuple, and all the stuff this page has are tuples)

-   4. Each page has a unique Id which enables the DBMS to map the Id to the phycial location(indirection layer allowing us to move the phycial data freely, e.g. compact the data)
+   4. Each page has a unique ID which enables the DBMS to map the Id to the phycial location.
+If the database is a single file, then ID can just be the page offset (indirection layer allowing us to move the phycial data freely, e.g. compact the data)

    #### Heap file organization